How to drive safely on ice and snow

 Rolls-Royce Silver Ghost

-The first rule of driving in the snow is one you should apply to driving as a whole: anticipate what is ahead.
-It’s all the more pertinent in low-grip conditions, however, given that it takes you so much longer to slow down or even steer the car.
+The first rule of driving in the snow is one you should apply to driving as a whole: look far ahead to anticipate what is coming up.
+It’s all the more pertinent in low-grip conditions, however, given that it takes so much longer to slow down or even steer the car.

 Snow can delay drivers’ reaction times by 34 percent, while National Highways says it can take up to 10 times longer to stop in icy conditions.